Choosing a Juicer

 About Juice Yield Testing

 We promise not to make any unscientific claims about anything we sell.
 You may have read on the internet that centrifugal juicers 'destroy enzymes' because of their high speed.
 There is no scientific evidence whatsoever to support such a claim.
 In fact, enzymes are abundant in the juice from most centrifugal machines.
 You may also have read that 'bio-ceramic magnets in gears preserve vital nutrients in juice for longer'.
 There isn't any objectively verifiable scientific evidence to suggest that it is true either.
 It may be so, but there is no proof.
-There is plenty of other information out there that can be misleading, but on this website we try to stick with common sense and claims that can be independently verified.
+There is plenty of other information out there that can be misleading, but on this website we try to stick with common sense and we only make claims that can be verified.

 We know that some of our juicers represent a significant investment and we want you to be happy with your purchase.
-If you need any further information when deciding on your choice we are happy to talk you through the choices if you call the number at the top of the page.
+If you need any further information when deciding on your choice we are always happy to talk you through the choices if you call the number at the top of the page.

 Choosing a Fruit and Vegetable Juicer

 Juicers capable of juicing fruits and vegetables generally fall into two main categories – Masticating or Centrifugal.